cjy513203427/IADBE/README.md

 It is worth noting that previous research accompanying open-source projects often takes a lot of time due to problems with environment deployment, and some projects do not work due to versioning problems.
 However, in this project the solution will be deployed using Docker or Conda.
 The primary goal is to provide researchers with a ready-to-use industrial anomaly detection platform.
-This platform based on [anomalib](https://github.com/openvinotoolkit/anomalib) should be able to reproduce and identify previous research, be bug free and easy to deploy.
+This platform is mainly based on [Anomalib](https://github.com/openvinotoolkit/anomalib) and partly based on [YOLOv8](https://github.com/ultralytics/ultralytics) should be able to reproduce and identify previous research, be bug free and easy to deploy.

 # 📦 Installation